Comments

 - Create Pages and RoutesjavascriptCopy code

-// pages/about.js export default function About() { return <h1>About Us</h1>; }
+// pages/about.js export default function About() { return <h1>About Us</h1>; }- Next.js uses a file-based routing system where each file in the

-directory becomes a route. - For example, creating an
+pagesdirectory becomes a route. - For example, creating an

-. - Create additional pages like
+about.jsfile in thepagesdirectory will automatically create a route at/about. - Create additional pages like

-, and other relevant sections for your website.
+home,contact, and other relevant sections for your website.

 - Next.js uses a file-based routing system where each file in the